All Episodes

 I think thieves are some of the worst human beings that are out there.

-But don't rob individual, like private homes.
+Go rob banks all you want, but don't rob individual, like, private homes.

-Leave them, leave the people alone.
+Leave the people alone.

 Leave Brittany alone.